mdeweerd/LogToCheckStyle/README.md

 Convert messages to Checkstyle XML format.

 positional arguments:
   input                 Input file.
-Use '-' for stdin. output                Output file.
-Use '-' for stdout.
+Use '-' or omit for stdin. output                Output file.
+Use '-' or omit for stdout.

 optional arguments:
   -h, --help            show this help message and exit